ESC and Driver Adaptation

 “Turning the wheel into the slide can tell the system its task has finished and it may cease its assistance,” Gambold says.

 This entry was posted on Monday, November 23rd, 2009 at 9:17 am and is filed under Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.